 This Recipe Is…

-Overhead shot of gluten free pumpkin muffins with chocolate chips on a marble and wood board with small white pumpkins.
+Overhead shot of pumpkin muffins with chocolate chips on a marble and wood board with small white pumpkins.

 Overhead shot of gluten free pumpkin muffins with chocolate chips on a marble and wood board.